 Many people assume or even tell me that Shipt covers them so they are absolutely fine.
-But yes, how many are actually reading the contract and be really informed what Shipt is covering.
+But yes, how many are actually reading the contract and being really informed about what Shipt is covering.
 About as many as read the rental car agreements, we get calls yearly.

-The most recent information I have read about Shipt’s provided insurance is that it is something that works for liability when the driver is on an active delivery which is a term they define.
+The insurance for Shipt is something that works for liability.
+This is when Shipt drivers are on an active delivery which is a term they define.
 Take note: Whenever you see quotation marks (“) in insurance, it means they are defined elsewhere in the policy.